A Gibraltarian's Guide to Gibraltar.

 Stepping in to this hotel one is instantly reminded of the film Carry on Abroad. the decor is very dated, as is the furniture in the rooms and main areas.
 On the plus side, the hotel is clean and the rooms comfy but alas, no air conditioning either.

-The staff are polite and friendly and for the money, you can't grumble too much for being able to stay within Gibraltar itself.
+Breakfast consists of either cereal, continental or traditional english, (bacon isn't the best and be mindful that when we stayed, the service at breakfast was quite slow at times) The staff are polite and friendly and for the money, you can't grumble too much for being able to stay within Gibraltar itself.
 Whilst better value for money can be had across the border in Spain if you can put up with the inconvenience of exiting/entering the border every day, I would stay at the Queens hotel again without hesitation despite all the flaws above.

 Bristol Hotel website